 - Place sorbent materials or drain covers to prevent oil from reaching navigable waters or sanitary sewer/floor drains.

-- Cordon off the area if necessary to prevent personnel and traffic from entering the area, contact DPS for assistance with traffic/crowd control at (940-898-2911 or x2911).
+- Cordon off the area if necessary to prevent personnel and traffic from entering the area; contact the TWU Police Department for assistance with traffic/crowd control (940-898-2911).

-TWU employees who handle significant quantities of petroleum products or oils, or supervise those who do (including students working with oils in labs/kitchens or contractors delivering or picking up waste oils), must receive SPCC training annually.
-This training is available from EH&S in classroom settings, or under the EH&S organization in Blackboard.
+TWU employees who handle significant quantities of petroleum products or oils, or supervise those who do (including students working with oils in labs/kitchens or contractors delivering or picking up waste oils), must receive annual SPCC training.
+This training is available from EH&S in classroom settings, or under the EH&S organization in Bridge.

 Page last updated 9:58 AM, November 21, 2023